irtizzaaa/wepower_iot_integration/README.md

 4. Update constants and translations

 ### Testing
-- Use the integration with the WePower IoT add-on
+- Use the integration with the Gemns add-on
 - Test device discovery and control
 - Verify MQTT communication
 - Check entity state updates